-And since the material in a latex mattress is a natural rubber product, it’s quite possibly the most eco-friendly mass-produced mattress in the world.
+And since the material in a latex mattress can come from a natural rubber tree, it’s quite possibly the most eco-friendly mass-produced mattress in the world.
 Both hypoallergenic and devoid of harmful chemicals, natural latex offers even the most sensitive sleepers the best chance of waking well-rested, and pain free.
 Finally, when properly maintained, they will outlast any conventional coil spring mattress on the market.

 But before you start your latex mattress search, there are a few more attributes that need to be discovered, and it starts with one incredibly important question.What’s the difference between Dunlop and Talalay?

 Dunlop vs. Talalay – The Making of a Latex Mattress

 Dunlop and Talalay are the names associated with the most common processes of creating latex.
 Though they can both be made with similar materials (natural or synthetic), each offers unique characteristics that will help you decide what mattress is best for you.
 The image at the top of this article shows two latex mattress cores; the one on the left is Dunlop, and the right is Talalay.